 Voluntary Manslaughter is a homicide.
 Even if you did not intend to kill someone, you will be labeled by society as a killer.

 How a Voluntary Manslaughter can Affect Your Life?

 Just because the other person provoked it, does not mean the court will let you off easy.
 Someone died and the government will be looking to hold you responsible for that death.

 Voluntary Manslaughter is a very serious offense and you could be facing up to 20 years in prison.
 Furthermore, if you are convicted you will also have a homicide on your criminal record.
 With background check apps and websites, people will be able to see your homide and label you as a killer.

 Now ask yourself:

-People with just a voluntary manslaughter on their criminal history have faced challenges getting hired, even for minimum wage jobs.
-If you have a professional license, that will most certainly be disqualified.
-With a homicide, you cannot even drive for Uber or Lyft.
+People with “just” a voluntary manslaughter on their criminal history face challenges.
+They may not gain steady meaningful employment even for minimum wage jobs.
+If you have a professional license, that will most certainly be revoked.

-On top of all that, the family of the victim may take civil action against you and make you liable for damages.
+On top of all that, the family of the victim may take civil action against you and sue you for everything you have.